RaEmber/raember.github.io/_posts/2017-06-23-youtube_downloader_1.md

 Again: What those keys and values mean is something I address in [another post](/2017/06/24/youtube_formats/).
 Now, to make this download link work, we have to add a `&ratebypass=yes` query and we're done.

-At least in this simple case.
+<a name="base_js"></a>At least in this simple case.
 Most of the times we have to deal with formats having an `s`-key with a value that resembles a signature.
 However, we can't just add it to our download link - we have do some manipulation on it to turn it into a valid signature.
 This is where it gets nasty, because the algorithm to *decipher* this string is in a JavaScript file named `base.js` which is shortened and therefore barely readable.
 It's exact path can be found in the Json object at `assets.js`.
 In there, one can find a call which sets the `signature` to the result of another method call:

 {% highlight js %}
 .set("signature",yE(c)